 Below is an example using the CSS editor adding the text padding property and specifying a value.
 Notice that when you disable the module, the page element returns to its primary state before styling was applied:

 Or if you want to add the custom text alignment property, “justified”, to your paragraph copy:

 Or how about a drop shadow on a button:

 Furthermore, if you reset the Inline Style Editor to default, the element returns the styling to its previous state.
 Content (links or pop-ups, for example) is not affected by resetting to default.

 (Keep in mind, changes made in the Inline Style Editor work just like changes made using the regular styling tools — they only apply to the currently-selected variation.)

-Gain a higher level of control of your landing pages and ensure your page is designed on brand and as perfect as you want it to be — down to the very last detail.
+Gain a higher level of control of your post-click landing pages and ensure your pages are designed on brand and as perfect as you want it to be — down to the very last detail.

 Starting today, Premium Instapage users have access to our new online CSS editor!

 Not an Instapage premium user?
 Sign up for an Instapage Enterprise demo today.